feiyun112/learngit/readme.txt

-nothing is impossible
-you can do it
+this is a new news